 DAY 2 – VISIT THE HISTORIC PORT LODGES

 This morning we visit Graham’s (f.1820), where we’ll delve in the styles of Porto and learn the differences between ruby, tawny, late-bottled vintage (LBV), and vintage.
 Here we’ll see the various aging methods, including cigar-shaped barrels called “pipes” for tawny and massive oak casks for ruby.
 Tasting two flights of Graham’s rubies and tawnies will then help crystallize the lesson.
 Lunch will be in Vila Nova, either at Taylor-Fladgate’s classy restaurant or at a more informal brew-pub on the river.

 Our second stop is the wine museum of Ramos Pintos (f.
 1880), which showcases the early days of Port.
 The Ramos family pioneered the marketing of Port to new international markets like Brazil—and the use of racy images in advertising!
 José Ramos Pintos Rosa became known as “the Pope of the Duoro” because of his pioneering experiments in viticulture and mechanization.
 His research, together with current winemaker João Nicolau de Aldeida, helped determine the top five grape varieties in the Douro.
+You can either linger in Vila Nova and visit more tasting rooms on your own, walking back to the hotel.
+Or we can shuttle you directly.
 Dinner on your own in Oporto.

 B • Pestana Porto